How Much Does R6 Siege Boosting Cost?

 The cost depends entirely on your current and desired rank on the 40-division Ranked 3.0 ladder.
 Climbing through the lower Copper, Bronze and Silver divisions is inexpensive, while pushes into Emerald, Diamond and Champion cost significantly more because those brackets require a verified Champion-rank booster to out-play a much stronger playerbase.
 The exact price for your specific range is shown instantly in the rank boosting calculator — set your from and to ranks and the total appears with no hidden fees.

 Three main factors.
 First, the tier: each division gets more expensive as you climb, with Emerald, Diamond and Champion at the top of the scale.
 Second, your range length — longer boosts unlock an automatic length discount, so a multi-division order is better value than buying each step separately.
-Third, your RP gain rate: because Ranked 3.0 made Rank Points your real skill, a slow-gaining account needs more games and costs a little more, while a fast-gaining one costs less.
+Third, your RP gain rate below Diamond V: because Ranked 3.0 made Rank Points your real skill, an account that gains fewer RP per win needs more games.
+Ubisoft publishes no Ranked 3.0 RP figures, so these brackets are our own boosters' observed rates, used only to price the work: an account earning only 10-19 RP per win costs more than one earning 20+ RP.
+From Diamond V upward there is a single price, because in our boosters' experience RP gain at those ranks is effectively always 10-19 and is already priced in.
 Optional extras like priority order, streaming or Solo Queue add a set percentage you can see in the calculator.

 Win boosting is priced per ranked win according to your current rank.
 Copper and Silver wins are the cheapest, Gold and Platinum wins cost more, and Diamond wins are the most expensive standard tier.
 At Champion, wins are priced in Rank Point blocks because progress at the top is measured in RP rather than divisions.
 Choose win boosting when you want a precise number of wins — for example toward a seasonal reward — instead of a full rank range.
 The live calculator shows your exact total.